Stochastic Forward-Forward Learning through Representational Dimensionality Compression: Experimental design and results

-When comparing with BP, we can see that the proposed method achieves a comparable performance in MNIST, but the gaps gradually increase when moving to CIFAR-10 and CIFAR-100.
-This is not surprising, as BP is fully designed for task-related learning.
-Nevertheless, our results demonstrate that learning in a bottom-up manner can achieve reasonable performance, and it leaves room for future work to explore how top-down and bottom-up learning can be combined in a more biological plausible manner, thus making the implementation on hardware more friendly.
+In contrast to BP under the same architecture and training protocol, the proposed method performs similarly on MNIST.
+However, the disparities widen with CIFAR-10 and CIFAR-100, a frequent issue for non-BP methods.
+Since the power of BP comes from its ability to optimize a network globally so that the final output ultimately meets the task's requirements, it leaves room for future work to explore how top-down and bottom-up learning can be combined in a more biological plausible manner, thus making the implementation on hardware more friendly.

+Since one distinct feature of our method is the introduction of noise during training, we also conduct experiments by varying the noise strength (changing the dropout rate \(p\)) and sampling size to assess its impact on performance in the Appendix~\ref{app_sec:noise_affects}.
+These results demonstrate that both noise strength and sampling size significantly influence model performance.
+In general, moderate noise levels and appropriate sampling sizes yield optimal results.

 In summary, the proposed method achieves a performance comparable to that of other non-BP methods and even outperforms some of them.
-Furthermore, our methods can be regarded as a general learning principle that offers a potential answer about what a network should learn.
+Although we currently are unable to demonstrate the efficiency of our method in deeper networks or more complex datasets, the use of noise and the simplicity of the learning objective make it a promising direction to explore how noise can facilitate learning in a biologically plausible manner.